 Student Profiles Please describe the demographics of students (e.g., age, gender, professional and educational attainment) you hope to enroll more of in this program: Why have you not enrolled the above type of student before?
 What about the program do students find most valuable?
 What about the program do students find least valuable?

-Questions for All Groups

-Target Audience Please describe the demographics (e.g., age, gender, professional experience) of students currently enrolled in this program (be as specific as possible):

-Student Motivations for Enrollmer nt What aspects of this program are uniquely valuable compared to other similar available programs?
+Questions for All Group ps Target Audience Please describe the demographics (e.g., age, gender, professional experience) of students currently enrolled in this program (be as specific as possible): Student Motivations for Enrollmer ht .
+What aspects of this program are uniquely valuable compared to other similar available programs?
 What are the goals or career aspirations of students who enroll in this program?
 What barriers most commonly prevent students from applying to and enrolling in this program?
+Competitors What institutions represent this program's primary competition?
+What are the primary reasons a choose a competitor program over this program?